complete-dope/complete-dope.github.io/_posts/2025-01-11-electron-to-pc.md

 when p side is connected to a insulated-positive plate electrons starts to flow from n side to the p side and in addition with an external Electric field (using an battery) the current starts to flow in the required direction.

+Bit is a transistor, 8 bit combined make up a byte ( 8 tranisistors combined )

+Create logic gates from transistor using AND , OR gates ..etc

+To create a basic NAND operator, 2 input nand gate you need 4 transistors ...

+Combine logic gates to create Adder, Subtracter, multipliers, divider etc

+Adder, subtracter are used in computers to make the work happen